FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 ### Element Order
-Even without using `ffReady` to trigger a search you stumble across an error message like:
+Even without using `ffReady` to trigger a search you may stumble across an error message like:

-_Required search params are not available: [url(globalSearchParameter): ""], [url(event): "undefined"], [channel: ""], [version:"NaN"]_
+`Required search params are not available: [url(globalSearchParameter): ""], [url(event): "undefined"], [channel: ""], [version:"NaN"]`

-If you are sure the message is not related to a custom js snippet, it is possibly related to the order of elements.
+If you are sure the message is not related to custom JavaScript code, it is possibly related to the order of elements.

 **IMPORTANT**